 Identify the grade (ASTM designation), CVN, fracture critical, or any special testing requirements for each piece of steel.
 Identify pieces made of different grades of steel with different assembling or erecting marks, even if the pieces have identical dimensions and detail.

 Identify the welding procedure by the WPS number at each joint and the location and identification numbers of all radiograph tests.

+Detail structural steel to fit under full steel dead load and prior to deck placement with the webs of primary members plumb.